Parenting a child with Cri Du Chat syndrome

 Sometimes parenting a child with cri du chat syndrome is a breeze.

-Leah Moore is a high school English and theater teacher who believes in the power of sharing stories
+Leah Moore, the author of "Parenting a child with Cri Du Chat syndrome," is a high school English and theater teacher who believes in the power of sharing stories